shakfu/py-js/source/projects/pktpy/README.md

 - `pktp.h`: a general middle layer providing a cpp class, `PktpythonInterpreter`, with helpers and round-trip translation methods between pocketpy and the max c-api.
 The user should ideally not need to change anything in this file.

 - `pktpy.cpp`: In this file, the max-api methods are implemented by using the functionality in the middle layer.
 This is were customization should ocurr (e.g custom bultin methods).

+- `user_config.h`: A configuration header to allow for tweaking of the pocketpy VM.
+Currently the only adjustment has been to set `PK_ENABLE_THREAD 1` which adds additionals locks for multi-threaded applications.

 ## Current Status